sethwalker1/Discord-Translation-Bot/README.md

      `addSubcommand` method.
    - `execute`: An async class method that is called when the subcommand is executed.

-   <aside>💡 The `execute` method in the `Command` class supports loading subcommands by default.
-You're need to implement the logic yourself if your command overrides the `execute` method. </aside>
+> 💡 The `execute` method in the `Command` class supports loading subcommands by default.
+You're need to implement the logic yourself if your command overrides the `execute` method.

 ### Events